Kim Richards’ Secret Boyfriend Wynn Katz Revealed, Joins ‘Marriage Boot Camp’

 In addition to Richards and Katz, the new season of Marriage Boot Camp: Reality Stars also features famous couples Aubrey O’Day (Making the Band) and Pauly D (Jersey Shore), The Bachelorette’s Desiree Hartsock and Chris Siegfried, Black Ink Crew’s Quani and Puma Robinson, and Love & Hip Hop: Atlanta’s Momma Dee and Ernest Bryant.

-The series is slated to premiere on WE tv on Friday, September 7, at 9 p.m.
+The series is slated to premiere on WEtv on Friday, September 7, at 9 p.m.
 ET/8 p.m.
 Central.